How can I get to Portugal?

 How to travel around Portugal without a car

-If you don’t like to drive in a stranger country, a good option is a public transport.
+If you don’t like to drive in a stranger country, public transport is a good option.

 Unfortunately, we don’t have a train station in rural centers and small villages.
 So, the bus is the best option.
 The bus stations usually have an office where tickets can be purchased.
 The ticket office is called a bilheteria.